-Research team leader in Cambodia should provide a cover letter, current CV, biographical data form, writing sample and confirmation of availability to perform the work:
+Local PI should provide a cover letter, current CV, biographical data form, writing sample and confirmation of availability to perform the work:

-- 1. The CV shall contain, but not be limited to: - A half page statement describing the research team leader in Cambodia's capability for completing the assignment and previous experience with similar activities, especially market chain analysis.
-Indicate experience managing a team of data collectors. - List of work conducted in Cambodia with dates, funder and information about study size and methods used. - A description of fluency level in English, Vietnamese, and Khmer and the type of experience using them in quantitative and qualitative research. - List of at least three references with contact email and phone numbers who can independently verify past work. - 2.
-A writing sample of a paper or report - 3.
-Attachment B Biographical data form

-- 4. Ability to travel to Vietnam - 5.
-Confirmation of availability to perform the work during the anticipated period of performance indicated above (February 10, 2014 August 31, 2014)
+- 1. The CV shall contain, but not be limited to: - A half page statement describing the local PI's capability for completing the assignment and previous experience with similar activities, especially market chain analysis.
+Indicate experience recruiting and managing field staff in multiple sites. - List of work conducted in Vietnam and Cambodia with dates, funder and information about study size and methods used. - A description of fluency level in English, Vietnamese, and Khmer and the type of experience using them in quantitative and qualitative research. - List of at least three references with contact email and phone numbers who can independently verify past work. - 2.
+Biographical data form: - Attachment B Biographical data form - 3.
+A writing sample of a paper or report - 4.
+Confirmation of availability to perform the work during the anticipated period of performance indicated above (February 10, 2014 August 15, 2014)